 To boost employee retention and satisfaction, you must provide your workers with accurate and timely payments.
 Automating your payroll via a reputable service can ensure prompt, accurate payments and help you comply with local, state and federal tax laws.

-Most payroll services support direct deposit, a payment method many workers prefer.
+The best online payroll services support direct deposit, a payment method many workers prefer.
 However, direct deposit doesn’t work for everyone and may not suit your team members.
 Fortunately, viable direct deposit alternatives may work well for your business and provide stability to a growing workforce.

 Editor’s note: Looking for the right payroll software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Most employers offer direct deposit, and it’s a popular, convenient and practical option.
+Most employers offer direct deposit and it’s a popular, convenient and practical option.
 However, direct deposit is not suitable for all workers, particularly those without a bank account.

 When employees lack banking options, they may turn to alternative finance methods with unreasonably high interest rates and fees, often leading them to live from paycheck to paycheck.
+Employers have payroll options to help unbanked employees or those who prefer other payment forms.

 Here’s a look at six popular direct-deposit alternatives that may benefit your staff and business.

-The Automated Clearing House (ACH) network began in the 1970s.
+The automated clearing house (ACH) network began in the 1970s.
 As the growing number of paper checks became overwhelming, U.S. banks wanted to improve how money was transferred.
 Nacha (formerly the National Automated Clearing House Association) manages and governs the ACH network.

 ACH provides a bank-level encrypted electronic transfer of money between banks.
 ACH manages the system behind direct deposit and direct payments.
 Your business, the government or an individual can make payments using this network.